CircleCI-Public/config-preview-sdk/docs/commands.md

           command: aws s3 sync << parameters.from >> << parameters.to >><<# parameters.overwrite >> --delete<</ parameters.overwrite >>"
 ```

-The above could be invoked in `config.yml` as:
+The above example can be invoked in `config.yml` as:

 ```yaml
 version: 2.1